garzj/wa-ah-announce/README.md

 ### Configuration

-The app is configured via environment variables.
+The app is configured via environment variables listed in [this file](./src/config/env.ts).
 Here is an example `.env` file:

 ```
 # application